If you are worried about hackers stealing your personal information, you should be. And, you’re not alone.

-Major retailers, health insurers and the federal government have all been hit by cyber attacks; it's not just big business and government agencies that hackers are after.
-Any organization or individual who collects and stores personal information—from mom-and-pop shops to the PTA website—is vulnerable to cyber crime.
+Major retailers, healthcare institutions and even the federal and state governments have all been hit hard by cyber-attacks; it's not just big business and government agencies that hackers are after.
+Any organization or individual who collects and stores personal information—from mom-and-pop shops to the PTA website—is vulnerable to cybercrime.
+Odds are either you’ve already been affected by a data breach, or someone you know has.

 While it is ideal to change passwords often and turn on two-factor authentication on every possible site, chances are you’re not doing it.